bennorth/pyawssfn/implementation-notes.md

 retry-specs), or from a `Parallel` call.
 The source of the assignment knows how to construct the fragment, so the `AssignmentIR` delegates to its `source`.

+## `SuiteIR`

+A simple chain of fragments, each one having its next state set to the 'enter state' of the following fragment.